coshmarius03/cryptograph-tui/README.md

 `bars <str>` - Add character to bars list (1-7+)

-### This is a prototype script and it has some bugs and missing features, the selected coin is BTC USDT
+### This is a prototype script and it has some bugs and missing features, the selected coin is BTC USDT, good luck finding your way through the messy code